marco262/my_wiki/data/dnd/subclass/oath-of-the-crown.md

 At 20th level, your presence on the field of battle is an inspiration to those dedicated to your cause.
 You can use your action to gain the following benefits for 1 hour:

-* You have resistance to bludgeoning, piercing, and slashing damage from nonmagical weapons.
+* You have resistance to bludgeoning, piercing, and slashing damage from nonmagical attacks.
 * Your allies have advantage on death saving throws while within 30 feet of you.
 * You have advantage on Wisdom saving throws, as do your allies within 30 feet of you.